How to get company-wide buy-in for construction technology projects

 6. Create a sense of ownership by involving end users in development

 As described above, involving end users from the start, for example in workshops, will give them a sense of ownership.
-However, it’s also important to keep them involved at all the different stages of the development process.
+However, it’s also important to keep them involved at all the different stages of the software development process.

 Extensively testing prototypes with those who’ll be using the new technology will ensure that it works intuitively.
 The honest feedback becomes a blueprint for the rest of the application – making it consistent and easy to use.